adamsondavid/tapw/README.md

 - **End-to-end typesafety** with TypeScript and **ts-rest** across both the frontend and backend.
 - **Cypress** for robust e2e testing.
 - Focus on **DX**: fast local development and seamless deployments.
-- Optimized for **serverless platforms** like Cloudflare Pages, Vercel Edge, Deno Deploy and Netlify.
+- Optimized for **serverless platforms** like Cloudflare, Vercel, Deno Deploy and Netlify.
 Easy **Docker** deployment for environments that support containers.

 ## ⚠️ Limitations